corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/operating/node-database-developer.md

 ```

-See [Node configuration](../setup/corda-configuration-file.md#database-properties-ref) for a complete list of database specific properties, it contains more options useful in case of testing Corda with unsupported databases.
+See [Node configuration](../../../../../en/platform/corda/4.7/enterprise/node/setup/corda-configuration-file.html#database-properties-ref) for a complete list of database specific properties, it contains more options useful in case of testing Corda with unsupported databases.
 * Run the `run-migration-script` sub-command to allow a Corda node to create database tables upon startup.
 * The Corda distribution does not include any JDBC drivers with the exception of the H2 driver.
-It is the responsibility of the node administrator or a developer to download the appropriate JDBC driver.
+It is the responsibility of the node administrator, or a developer to download the appropriate JDBC driver.
 Corda will search for valid JDBC drivers under the `./drivers` subdirectory of the node base directory.
 Corda distributed via published artifacts (e.g. added as Gradle dependency) will also search for the paths specified by the `jarDirs`
 field of the node configuration.